Privacy Policy — Ask Safely Assistant

 If you are a California resident, the California Consumer Privacy Act (as amended by the CPRA) provides you with specific rights.
 Here is how our practices map to the required disclosures:

-- Categories of personal information collected: Email address (Essential tier only), hashed password (Essential tier only), usage metrics (pseudonymized), and advertising attribution data.
-Guest mode collects no personal information.
+- Categories of personal information collected: Email address (Essential and above), hashed or encrypted password (Essential and above), subscription and trial status (Expert and Founding Membership), usage metrics (pseudonymized), internet and network activity information (IP address, device and browser type, session identifiers), and advertising attribution data.

-- Purpose of collection: Providing the Service, account management, product improvement (via aggregate metrics), and measuring advertising effectiveness.
+- Purpose of collection: Providing the Service, account management, subscription management, security and fraud prevention, product improvement (via aggregate metrics), and measuring advertising effectiveness.

 - Sale or sharing of personal information: We do not sell your personal information.
 We do not share your personal information for cross-context behavioral advertising.

-- Sensitive personal information: We do not collect sensitive personal information as defined by the CCPA/CPRA (such as Social Security numbers, financial account details, precise geolocation, or biometric data used for identification).
+- Sensitive personal information: We do not collect sensitive personal information as defined by the CCPA/CPRA (such as Social Security numbers, financial account details, precise geolocation, or biometric data used for identification) for any purpose other than providing the Service.
+The contents of your conversations are yours; we do not use them to infer characteristics about you.

 - Right to opt out of sale/sharing: Because we do not sell or share personal information, there is nothing to opt out of.